Book Editing Services

 Line editing (LE) deals with sentences and paragraphs.
 Rather than focusing on grammar and punctuation, however, LE focuses on style.
 Don’t fret about your dangling participles, repetition, and lack of parallelism.
 A tweak here, a flip-flop there, maybe a few reorganized paragraphs–a hundred or thousand subtle changes can transform a limping manuscript into a well-oiled machine.

 Worry not that I’ll eliminate your individual voice.
 While I do “fix” things to make them correct or better, I pride myself on having a sensitive ear for tone and personality.
-Whether you have a scientific treatise or a purple-prose romance or sassy characters using urban slang, I will carefully fit my revisions into the tone you have already established.
+Whether you have an epic fantasy or a purple-prose romance or sassy characters using urban slang, I will carefully fit my revisions into the tone you have already established.

 Copyediting & Proofreading